PoorvKumar/socialBlog-nextjs/README.md

 - Pagination
 - Light/Dark Themes
 - Responsive Design
+- Most Popular posts based to views

 ## Features to be added:

-- Most Popular posts based to views
-- Shareable Links to posts which can be shared to
+- Shareable Links to posts which can be shared to || social share
 - Make the post page more dynamic,
 - Dashboard for User to update/delete their posts
 - Animation when changing themes